A collective energy and ambition. A place where you can make a real difference.

 United by the belief that when we strive for growth, anything is possible.
 While we might not be the largest company in our industry, we believe we can have the biggest impact because: Together We Have the Power to Win.

-We have an excellent opportunity for a packaging lead at our Ridgefield, Washington packaging and distribution center!
+We have several excellent opportunities for packaging leads at our Ridgefield, Washington packaging and distribution center!
 Our Packer 3 positions maintain all packaging production documentation, lead labor, adhere to safety procedures, and escalate all quality concerns for bottling/packaging process orders.

-The current opening is available on our 1st shift, which works Monday through Wednesday and every other Thursday from 5:00 AM to 5:00 PM.
+These job openings are available on our 4th shift, which works Friday through Sunday and every other Thursday from 5:00 PM to 5:00 AM.

-The base rate for this position is $16.00 per hour.
+The base rate for this position is $16.00 per hour plus 4th shift receives a $1.00 per hour shift differential.

 DUTIES AND RESPONSIBILITIES: